byTheInK/Easier-Arch/README.md

 If you want to connect to Ethernet, you can plug the cable.
 You can now skip the Wi-Fi part.

 ### Wi-Fi
-To connect to the Wi-Fi we will use `iwctl`.
+To connect to the Wi-Fi you will use `iwctl`.
 Type the command below.
 ```bash
 iwctl
 ```
 Now you will get a prompt looking like `[iwd]#`.
-We are now going to look at the devices we can use.
+You are now going to look at the devices you can use.
 ```bash
 [iwd] device list
 ```